Program Description:

 Purpose of Project GUIDE:

-Project GUIDE is a direct response to the growing number of youths in the Frederick County area that have a household income at or below the ALICE threshold, meaning they have insufficient income to offset the basic cost of living.
+Project GUIDE is a direct response to the growing number of youths in the Frederick County area with a household income at or below the ALICE threshold, meaning they have insufficient income to offset the basic cost of living.
 Our program aims to create pathways that increase the economic mobility of youth identified as ALICE by equipping them with essential workplace readiness and financial literacy skills to gain access to living-wage jobs and make better financial decisions.
-As a result, we are able to increase the confidence level and leadership capacity of youth and build a talent pipeline that connects, confident, resilient youth to employers who are committed to creating opportunities and providing on-the-job training.
+As a result, we can increase youth's confidence level and leadership capacity.
+Also, this program will help build a talent pipeline of skilled workers ready to land employment opportunities that will provide on-the-job training.

 Program Eligibility Requirements:

-Must meet the income requirements for your household size.
+• Youth must meet the income requirements for your household size.
 (Ex.
-A person with a family size of four (4) household income cannot exceed $79,600).
+A person with a family size of four (4) household incomes cannot exceed $79,600).

 *Note: Frederick County Area Median Income (AMI) is the HUD Washington Metropolitan Statistical Area (MSA) median income